In this post I will be explaining how to correctly expose for high contrast lighting conditions to provide a well exposed photo.

-High Contrast Lighting – How Digital Cameras Get Confused By It
+High Contrast Lighting - Why Digital Cameras struggle with it

 Without any changes to your settings the camera will take an average light metering (between the highlights and the shadows) and come up with what it (the camera) thinks is an acceptable result.
 This is often good enough – but not always.

 - What about those backlit situations where a person’s face is hardly discernible but the background is fabulous?